Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Noise Disturbances

-Persistent, documented noise that significantly interferes with others’ routine and enjoyment, even after you’ve had the chance to correct it, can support denial or lease enforcement.
-The key is evidence-based, individualized assessment (not stereotypes).
+Persistent, documented noise that significantly interferes with others' routine and enjoyment, even after you've had the chance to correct it, can support denial or lease enforcement.
+The key is evidence-based, individualized assessment, not stereotypes about certain breeds or animal types.

 Undue Financial Burden

-If accommodating the animal would impose an unnecessary economic and administrative burden on the housing provider and no effective alternative exists, denial may be justified.
-Providers should engage in the interactive process to explore alternatives first.
+If accommodating the animal would impose an undue financial and administrative burden on the housing provider and no reasonable alternative exists, denial may be justified.
+However, landlords must prove that the burden is truly excessive relative to their resources and operations.

 Fundamental Alteration